If you’ve just found yourself locked out of your car with a dead key fob, we may be able to get you going.

 Barring that, try holding your dead fob up against the driver’s door handle and pulling.
 Sometimes there’s just enough juice in the battery to unlock it at a close distance.

 If that fails, look closely at the fob.
 If it has a leather jacket on it, remove it.
 Almost all automakers hide a small mechanical key inside the fob.
 There is usually a small catch that allows the spare key to pop out.
 If you can expose the little mechanical key, you can then insert it into the lock opening in the driver’s door, and you’re in.

 How To Start a Car With a Dead Key Fob

 Once you’re inside, getting the car started is actually pretty easy.
 Automakers know that your keyless ignition may need to work if the fob dies, and the system has been designed to work even with a non-functioning remote.
-Some cars are equipped with a means of starting the car manually, and some have a backup built into the key fob that work without a key.
+Some cars are equipped with a means of starting the car manually, and some have a backup built into the key fob that works without a key.

 Even if your car has keyless entry, you may not have noticed that there’s actually a key slot somewhere on the steering column.
-Mazda vehicles, for example, are equipped this way.
+Many Mazda vehicles, for example, are equipped this way.
 The “switch” you turn is actually a plastic cap that pops off, revealing a key slot underneath.

 If your keyless entry works with a START button and there isn’t a mechanical key slot, there’s still a way to start the car.
 Use the key fob to push the START button.
 Some manufacturers have a backup system that allows this method to work if the key fob battery is dead.
 For example, many newer Fords have a pocket in the center console or a slot on the steering column for you to insert the fob itself and start the vehicle.